B3x0r/Shopping-cart-AWS/README.md

 # Shopping-cart-AWS
-Here I took my shopping cart app and refactored it to build a static website and deployed it to AWS S3 buckets
+Here I took my shopping cart app and refactored it to build a static website and deployed it to AWS S3 buckets.
+This was a week 20 assignment.

+#### Installation:

+You would have to get your own AWS account and set up a bucket to put it into.

+#### Usage:

+Keep track of stock and cost of items.

+#### Support:

+Currently, I need support to get it working.

+#### Roadmap:
+Plan on getting it to work.

+#### License information:

+MIT license